 Detroit River IWR is nearly 6,000 acres of islands, coastal wetlands, marshes, shoals, and waterfront lands along 48 miles of Detroit River and Western Lake Erie shorelines.
 Find out more about the units that make up the nation's ONLY international wildlife refuge.
 Discover Your Refuge

 The National Wildlife Refuge System, within the U.S. Fish and Wildlife Service, manages a national network of lands and waters set aside to conserve America’s fish, wildlife, and plants.

 Learn more about the NWRS

 Construction for the NEW Detroit River IWR Visitor Center is underway!
-Expected completion for the 12,000 square foot, Gold-LEED certified facility is Fall 2015.
+Expected completion for the 12,000 square foot, Gold-LEED certified facility is Spring 2017.
 Follow Our Progress